SauceCat/PDPbox/README.md

 would give me a quick taste of real-world python package development.

 Also, I personally switched to deep learning related field since 2018 and thus ceased the development as well as maintenance.
 Well, during these years, I started to see it appeared in some online courses and books.
-I think I should take on some responsibility by reviewing my codes, adding new features if necessary and creating more tutorials.
+I think I should take on some responsibilities by reviewing my codes, adding new features if necessary and creating more tutorials.

 Update for versions:
 ```